gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 and it does not improve your thinking about the important questions of everyday life?"*

-Philosophy as a way of life —
+Philosophy as a way of life,
 not as an academic specialty.

 He lived this.
 He gave away his fortune.
 He became a schoolteacher, a gardener, a hospital orderly.
-He begged his students not to become professional philosophers — to do something real instead.
+He begged his students not to become professional philosophers, to do something real instead.

 He thought most of what passed for philosophy